damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 **[Continuous Delivery][cd]** is a software engineering approach in which **continuous integration**, **automated testing**, and **automated deployment** capabilities allow software to be developed and [deployed rapidly], reliably and repeatedly with minimal human intervention.
-Still, the deployment is defined strategically and pushed manually to the production stage.
+Still, the deployment to production is defined strategically, and triggered manually, even though the rest of the deploy is automatic.

 [Mozilla Firefox][moz] and [Envato] are good examples of Continuous Delivery.
 They both get their product deployed to production as soon as it's ready with as little human intervention as possible.

+### Challenges

 [Perforce performed a study][perforce] that revealed that most of the companies surveyed are using Continuous Delivery methods to ship their products.